Irish Abroad 5 min read

 Iran Seizes Ships in Strait of Hormuz, Triggering Global Energy Crisis

-Iran's Revolutionary Guard Corps seized two foreign container ships in the Strait of Hormuz on 22 April 2026 and fired upon a third, in a dramatic escalation of the ongoing conflict that sent oil prices soaring above $105 per barrel and prompted the head of the International Energy Agency to declare the world's worst energy crisis.
+Iran's Revolutionary Guard Corps seized two foreign container ships in the Strait of Hormuz on 22 April 2026 and fired upon a third, in a dramatic escalation of the ongoing conflict that sent oil prices soaring above $105 per barrel and prompted the head of the International Energy Agency to declare the world's worst energy crisis in a generation.

 Background